Jon Hamm as Don Draper, Madison Avenue ad man

 Don wears a crisp white cotton shirt no different than his usual dress shirts with its point collar, front placket, breast pocket, and double cuffs.
 The cuffs are fastened by a set of gold square links with a brown faux wood rectangular stone in the center.

 Don’s slim silk necktie is is a deep red that nicely brings out the overcheck in his sport coat.
-There is a small white “squiggle” pattern in the center that likely has some significance to the tie manufacturer.
+There is a small white “squiggle” pattern in the center that likely has some significance to the cravatologist responsible for the tie’s manufacture.
 The only descriptions that I and my girlfriend could muster is that the pattern looks “sorta like Texas” or a “distorted fleur-de-lis”.

 As he doesn’t need to worry about going outside into the snow, Don chooses a pair of comfortable black leather tassel loafers with black dress socks.